edilio/programming-notes/cs2510/lectures-summary.md

 }
 ```

-6.5.3 Defining custom equals methods for itemizations(when inheritance is involved)
+### 26.5.3 Defining custom equals methods for itemizations(when inheritance is involved)

-We want to define customized equality testing for itemizations, we obviously can’t throw away the hard-won correct behavior of our sameness-testing methods from Lecture 12.
+We want to define customized equality testing for itemizations, we obviously can’t throw away the hard-won correct behavior of our sameness-testing methods from `Lecture 12`.

 The solution in this case is a “hybrid” of the code above and the double-dispatch technique of Lecture 12.